kaustubh-tripathi-1/web-dev/React/blog-post/README.md

    # or
    yarn install
    ```
+    Note: Use --legacy-peer-deps flag to ignore peer dependency conflicts as the used version of tinymce is not fully compatible with react-v19.

 3. **Set Up Appwrite**
    - Create a new project in your Appwrite instance (e.g., named "BlogSmith").